yobleck/twitch_cli/README.md

 ## TODO:
   - irc sometimes fails to connect. just restart (if no error in logs)
   - add proper color coding (sorta works but crude)
-  - tell if video is playing or closed to disallow opening multiple streams?
-  - fix mpv being left as a zombie after closing
   - check for live status every x amount of time
   - config file to allow changing of video player, username, network threads and other settings